-Agnieszka Postepska is an Assistant Professor at the University of Groningen.
-She holds a PhD in Economics from Georgetown University.
-She has completed MA in International Economics and MA in Psychology at the University of Warsaw.
-After completion of both MA degrees, she received the Fulbright scholarship to start the Ph.D.
+Agnieszka Postepska is an Associate Professor at the University of Groningen.
+She holds a Ph.D. in Economics from Georgetown University.
+She has completed an MA in International Economics and an MA in Psychology at the University of Warsaw.
+She received the Fulbright scholarship to start the Ph.D.
 Program in Economics at Georgetown University.
-During her studies she has experienced both teaching and working at policy making and research institutions.
-She currently consults for the Chief Economist Office For Africa at the World Bank.
+During her studies, she has experienced both teaching and working at policy-making and research institutions, such as the World Bank.

-Her main research interests lie in the field of applied microeconomics.
-In particular, she is interested in microeconometrics, migration, development and economics of education.
-Her current research focuses on immigrants in the US, with special focus on human capital transmission, occupational networks and relative position of immigrant groups in the US.
+Her main research interests lie in the field of applied microeconometrics.
+In particular, she is interested in human capital formation, occupational choice, migration, development, and gender economics.
+Her current research focuses on flexible employment, human capital transmission, occupational networks, and electricity uptake in Sub-Saharan Africa.